apeterson91/website/content/post/concentration_parameter_three/concentration_parameter_three.md

 In this post we delved through several different articles in the DP literature that described the initial construction of the DP and how it uses a non-traditional
 Dirichlet Distribution, concerns with the numerical process of updating $\alpha$ and, finally, the manner in which $\alpha$ is currently used or updated in the literature.
 We found that, ever since an inference producedure for $\alpha$ was implemented, there have been numerical concerns about $\alpha$, though it is not clear, to me at least, that these issues neccessarily result in invalid model inference.
-Further, it seems plausible, that authors in this field try to work their way around these issues either by restricting the concentration parameters to be fixed, or by setting informative priors.
-I don't think either of these approaches are *bad*, as the model typically performs well in any of these settings, at least when there is a sufficient sample size.
+Further, it seems plausible that authors in this field try to work their way around these issues either by restricting the concentration parameters to be fixed, or by setting informative priors.
+I don't think either of these approaches are "bad", as the model typically performs well in any of these settings, at least when there is a sufficient sample size.
 However, I do think that everything we've discovered thus far does merit some new work on the Dirichlet Process' theoretical construction and what role the concentration parameter plays in its' behavior.

+Regarldess of what work may remain to be done, I thank you for joinging me on this journey.
-I hope, dear reader, that you've enjoyed this expedition into the dark nether realms of statistical research in Bayesian NonParametrics and that you've learned something about the Dirichlet Process, the "process" of research itself and all the mysteries you can find diving into a rabbit hole, looking for a collapsed concentration parameter
+I hope, dear reader, that you've enjoyed this expedition into the dark nether realms of statistical research in Bayesian NonParametrics and that you've learned something about the Dirichlet Process, the "process" of research itself and all the mysteries you can find diving down a rabbit hole in search for a collapsed concentration parameter

 [^1]: In the quote, the $\alpha$s mentioned are now scalar variables defined on $[0,\infty)$, rather than the non-null finite measure.